MarilenaRoque/library/README.md

 # My Library - Javascript

-⚠️ I am allowed by Microverse to make this Project Solo ⚠️
 > A simple Library App, where the user can add books information and view the registered books.
 Developed using: HTML, CSS, and Javascript.